Your French Immersion Residential Program in Provence

 I will provide 2 meals per day, including breakfast, and share them with you.
 For the remaining meal, you are welcome to use the kitchen, and there are plenty of places all around to eat out.

-If you want, I can also give you gourmet cooking classes: I still have a lot to learn myself but I really do love cooking and sharing the art and pleasure of French cuisine.
+If you want, I can also give you gourmet cooking classes (additional fee): I still have a lot to learn myself but I really do love cooking and sharing the art and pleasure of French cuisine.

 Your Room in Your Immersion Teacher’s Own Apartment